garymoon/nagios-check-aws-key-age/README.md

     }

 Notes:
-* It intentionally exclused all inactive keys.
+* It intentionally excludes all inactive keys.